DOmstead/Portfolio/README.md

 # David Omstead Portfolio Website

-Hi, my name is David and I am a Full Stack Developer located in Phoenix, AZ.
-Thank you for taking the  Let's build something together!
+Hi, my name is David and I am a Full Stack Developer located in Towson, MD.
+Let's build something together!

 Thank you for taking the time to view my website.
 Since you are looking at my README you are likely a fellow developer, hiring manager, or recruiter.